joeyRBH/ClinicalCanvasEHR/DEPLOYMENT.md

 ## 🎉 You're Done!

-Your ClinicalSpeak EHR is now:
+Your ClinicalCanvas EHR is now:
 - ✅ Live on the internet
 - ✅ Automatically deploying updates
 - ✅ Hosted on fast, reliable servers